jprackley/photometrics/README.md

 ## Overview

-In today’s business environment, organizations increasingly rely on data-driven insights to improve operational efficiency and maintain a competitive advantage.
-Companies that manage distributed teams, especially those operating across multiple countries, face challenges in tracking productivity, measuring performance, and identifying opportunities for improvement.

-This project focuses on developing a prototype dashboard for a photography company that employs a remote workforce responsible for editing and processing images.
-The purpose of the dashboard is to provide visibility into employee productivity, task completion, and processing time.
-By leveraging performance data, the company can better understand workflow efficiency, establish benchmarks, and make informed decisions to enhance overall operations. :contentReference[oaicite:0]{index=0}
+This project is a **prototype dashboard** designed for a photography company with a remote workforce responsible for editing and processing images.
+The goal is to provide visibility into employee productivity, workflow efficiency, and task performance using centralized data tracking and reporting.

+The system demonstrates how organizations can leverage data-driven insights to improve operational efficiency, establish benchmarks, and support better decision-making.

 ---

 ## Background and Need

-The client is a photography company that relies on a team of approximately twenty remote workers located overseas to edit and process images.
-Currently, there is no centralized system in place to effectively track employee performance, monitor task completion, or measure the time required for images to move through the production cycle.
+The client, Cherished Memories Photography, employs approximately twenty remote workers located overseas.
+Currently, there is no centralized system to:

-One of the primary challenges is the lack of clear performance metrics.
-The company needs a way to determine how long it takes for images to be processed, how individual employees contribute to overall output, and how to establish realistic performance benchmarks based on collected data.
-Without this information, it is difficult to identify inefficiencies or optimize workflows.
+- Track employee performance
+- Monitor task completion
+- Measure image processing time

-This project introduces a structured tracking and reporting system that provides visibility into operations and improves productivity. :contentReference[oaicite:1]{index=1}
+This lack of visibility makes it difficult to identify inefficiencies and optimize workflows.
+This project introduces a structured tracking and reporting system to address these challenges.

 ---

 ## Project Objectives

-- Track which employee completed each assigned editing task
+- Track which employee completes each editing task
-- Measure time spent on each task and total workflow cycle time
+- Measure time spent per task and overall workflow cycle time
-- Calculate averages and performance KPIs across individuals and teams
+- Calculate averages and key performance indicators (KPIs)
-- Provide visibility into task distribution and efficiency
+- Provide insight into task distribution and efficiency
-- Demonstrate the value of a centralized tracking dashboard
+- Demonstrate the value of a centralized dashboard (proof of concept)

 ---